-I’m very satisfied with it on first boot and even more so as it has evolved into a more usable work tool with what seems to be insane battery life.
+I’m delighted with it on first boot and even more so as it has evolved into a more usable work tool with what seems to be insane battery life.
 The downsides mean that this laptop won’t be for everyone.
 We already knew that.
 The Pine64 devs clearly state this on their website and during the order process.

 That said, if you are still interested, then chances are you will be generously impressed as I’ve been.
 Impressed especially with its build quality, battery life/low power consumption, value, and the large and fast-growing community of developers and end-users surrounding it!

-Update: Two months later, I can report that although my Pinebook Pro still sees some usage, for the most part I’ve reverted to my old laptop.
-It’s a very capable laptop for the price and I still strongly recommend ownership!
-The lack of CPU and graphics performance was the eventual deal beaker for me.
+Update – May 19th, 2020: Two months later, I can report that although my Pinebook Pro still sees some usage, for the most part, I’ve reverted to my old laptop.
+It’s a competent laptop for the price, and I still strongly recommend ownership!
+The lack of CPU and graphics performance was the eventual deal-breaker for me.
 At times loading email messages in Gmail would take ages.
 Especially those email threads with over 50 emails.
 When you hit the “expand” option in Gmail, you can prepare to wait for a long time.
-Some websites such as Reddit can be frustratingly slow.
-As such I can only recommend this laptop as a battery-life warrior for light use.
+Some websites, such as Reddit, can be frustratingly slow.
+As such, I can only recommend this laptop as a battery-life warrior for light use.

 I’m very excited to see what’s next from Pine64!
-One advantage of owning the Pinebook Pro is that I’ve learned a lot over the past two months about ARM and Pine64 which will make for a smoother transition to any future Pinebooks.
-Hopefully Debian based! ;)
+One advantage of owning the Pinebook Pro is that I’ve learned a lot over the past two months about ARM and Pine64, which will make for a smoother transition to any future Pinebooks.